-Students who have been subject or witness to bullying have access to a range of internal support staff, including, Head of Department Student Services, Guidance officer, Community Education Counsellor, Youth Support Coordinator, School chaplain and School based nurse.
+Students who have been subject or witness to bullying have access to a range of internal support staff, as identified in the Student Support Network section earlier in this document.
 Students are, however, also encouraged to approach any staff member with whom they feel comfortable sharing their concerns, regardless of their role in the school.
 All staff at Innisfail State College are familiar with the response expectations to reports of bullying, and will act quickly to ensure students' concerns are addressed.
 Depending on the nature of the reported bullying incident, a formal plan of action may be developed and documented to support the implementation of strategies to assist the student.

 Students who engage in bullying behaviours towards others will also be provided with support to assist them to use more socially acceptable and appropriate behaviours in their interactions.
 This includes counselling, social development programs, referral to mental health services or involvement in a restorative justice strategy.
 School disciplinary measures may also be used to reinforce the seriousness with which the community takes all incidents of bullying.
-These measures may include internal school suspension, withdrawal from social events or celebrations or more severe punishments such as suspension or exclusion from school.
+These measures may include withdrawal from social events or celebrations or more severe punishments such as suspension or exclusion from school.

-Appropriate use of social media (Mandated)
+Appropriate use of social media